Christine Longaker: Biography

-She co-authored and was core faculty for a pioneering nine-month training, with residential and online modules, titled 'Contemplative End of Life Care', initially hosted and accredited by Naropa University in Boulder, Colorado.
-With German palliative care expert Dr. Gian Domenico Borasio, Christine Longaker co-authored research on the "Effects of spiritual care training for palliative care professionals", published in The Journal of Palliative Medicine in 2005, which described sustained benefits six months after the medical professionals received a training in self-care and spiritual care.
+Longaker co-authored and was core faculty for a pioneering nine-month training, with residential and online modules, titled "Contemplative End of Life Care", initially hosted and accredited by Naropa University in Boulder, Colorado.
+In 2005, with German palliative care expert Dr. Gian Domenico Borasio, she published a research article on the effects of spiritual care training for palliative care professionals, which described sustained benefits six months after the medical professionals received a training in self-care and spiritual care.

-Since 1978, Christine Longaker gave in-service trainings, grand rounds talks for doctors, and keynote addresses at conferences related to compassion and hospice and palliative care, in the US, Australia, and Europe.
+Since 1978, Longaker has given in-service trainings, grand rounds talks for doctors, and keynote addresses at conferences related to compassion and hospice and palliative care in the US, Australia, and Europe.
 In April 2009 she gave the opening address at the International Spiritual Care Conference "Compassion and Presence: Spiritual Care for the Living and Dying" in Killarney, Ireland.
 She made keynote presentations at the following conferences:

-2013, France, Compassion in Medicine Forum : 'Cultivating Compassionate presence for oneself'.
+2013, France, Compassion in Medicine Forum: "Cultivating Compassionate presence for oneself".

-2012, London, Empathy and Compassion in Society, 'The Benefits of Integrating Compassion and Presence in Health Care'.
+2012, London, Empathy and Compassion in Society, "The Benefits of Integrating Compassion and Presence in Health Care".

-2005, Boulder, Colorado, Contemplative End of Life Care, keynote talk: 'Wisdom and Compassion in Caregiving'.
+2005, Boulder, Colorado, Contemplative End of Life Care, keynote talk: "Wisdom and Compassion in Caregiving".

 2002, National Palliative Care Congress, Munich, Germany.